grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 ~~~~~~~~~~

 Given a matching signature_scheme and an identity with a matching key type, the server returns a certificate message
-with type OPAQUE-Sign with PAKEServerAuth as an extension.
+with type OPAQUE-Sign with PAKEServerAuthExtension as an extension.
 The private key used in the CertificateVerify message
 is set to the private key used during account registration, and the client verifies it using the server public key
 contained in the client's envelope.

-It is RECOMMENDED that the server includes a CertificateRequest message with a PAKEClientAuth and the identity originally
+It is RECOMMENDED that the server includes a CertificateRequest message with a PAKEClientAuthExtension and the identity originally
-sent in the PAKEServerAuth extension from the client hello.
-On receiving a CertificateRequest message with a PAKEClientAuth
-extension, the client returns a CertificateVerify message signed by PrivC which is validated by the server using PubC.
+received in the PAKEServerAuthExtension from the client hello.
+On receiving a CertificateRequest message with a PAKEClientAuthExtension, the client returns a CertificateVerify message signed by the client's private key used during account registration which is validated by the server using the corresponding public key from the client.

 # Integration into Exported Authenticators